thezedt/mr500v1-openwrt/README.md

 	- Speeds are on par with another MT7621-based router running a Qualcomm EM12 modem placed side by side and on the same mobile operator and identical data plan.

 **What doesn't work:**
 - So far everything seems to work for basic functionality.
-Advanced LTE monitoring/band locking require additional steps as described below.
+Advanced LTE monitoring and band selection require additional steps as described below.
 	- ~_Secondary band functionality and reporting need to be tested with a CA-capable SIM/operator._~
 	- 3ginfo status page fails randomly and after being left open and refreshing for a while.
 Force refreshing several times or logging out of LuCI and logging back in seems to return it to functioning order.
 I assume either the modem is slow to respond or randmly returns unexpected or garbage data.
 - Stability improvements remain to be tested...
 Watchcat can easily handle the modem restarts if it misbehaves like with the official firmware.

+**Updates:**
+- 11 days in the router still runs fine, with LTE speeds similar with the other LTE router using the same network side by side.

 ![openwrt](images/openwrt.png)

 ---
 ## LTE

+> [!IMPORTANT]
+> The Fibocom FG621 modem runs in NCM mode (internally [mode 36](usb-modes.md)) not QMI as the Qualcomm modem on MR600 does, so the initial WWAN network setup is incorrect.

 > [!NOTE]
-> The Fibocom FG621 modem runs in NCM mode (internally [mode 36](usb-modes.md)) not QMI as the Qualcomm modem on MR600 does, so the initial WWAN network setup is incorrect.
+> My modem is running firmware version `16121.1009.00.01.02.13` as installed by the `1.7.0 0.9.1 v0001.0 Build 231122 Rel.61263n_Beta` *beta* firmware.
+The latest non-beta firmware available at [Tp-Link](https://www.tp-link.com/en/support/download/archer-mr500/#Firmware) reverts the modem firmware to `16121.1009.00.01.02.12`.
+With other versions your results may vary from mine.

 _This initial step is easiest to do with wired WAN connectivity since LTE is not functional yet_